 The Oakville Triangle/Route 1 Corridor Plan establishes a long-term (20 year) vision and framework for the planning area.
 It addresses future infrastructure, land uses, building heights, design standards, open space, and affordable housing, and is intended to guide public and private investment.
 This page provides background information on the planning process, Advisory Group meetings and materials, and community involvement.

 Click image to enlarge map

 At the January 2014 City Council work session on the proposed FY 2015 interdepartmental planning work program, staff indicated that the owner of Oakville Triangle would like to redevelop their 13 acre (approximate) property.
-The owner, an entity owned by The Blackstone Group, has agreed to fund consultant services and staffing so that the City can begin planning and process the associated applications beginning in FY 2014.
-The scope of the planning effort and the Oakville Triangle/Route 1 Corridor Plan Boundary includes Oakville Triangle and adjacent properties as well as the Route 1 corridor north and south of the site.
+The owner, an entity owned by The Blackstone Group, agreed to fund consultant services and staffing so that the City could begin planning and process the associated applications beginning in FY 2014.
+The scope of the planning effort and the Oakville Triangle/Route 1 Corridor Plan Boundary included Oakville Triangle and adjacent properties as well as the Route 1 corridor north and south of the site.
 Staff assembled background information on the planning area to assist members of the community as the process got underway.
-The City Council appointed Advisory Group and community will assist in developing Plan principles for the site regarding potential land uses, open space, sustainability, transportation and connectivity, and potential community benefits, among other topics.
-The corridor study will review features such as streetscaping, undergrounding of utilities, and potential redevelopment sites along the western portion of Route 1.
-The corridor study will help to establish a unified streetscape for Route 1 and an integrated approach to potential redevelopment along Route 1.
+The City Council appointed Advisory Group and community assisted in developing Plan principles for the site regarding potential land uses, open space, sustainability, transportation and connectivity, and potential community benefits, among other topics.
+The corridor study reviewed features such as streetscaping, undergrounding of utilities, and potential redevelopment sites along the western portion of Route 1.
+The corridor study helped to establish a unified streetscape for Route 1 and an integrated approach to potential redevelopment along Route 1.

 If, for any reason, you would like to contact an Advisory Group member or forward information, please contact firstname.lastname@example.org or 703.746.3855.